 When using

-RAAT, MUSE features with Zone Grouping are fully interoperable.
+RAAT, DSP features and Zone Grouping are fully interoperable.
 When using AirPlay, Meridian, Sonos, and Squeezebox streaming,

 there are some limitations.